ElaineYChu/mcp_s-age_pipeline/README.md

 # Setup
 This research compendium has been developed using the statistical programming language R. To work with the compendium, you will need the [R software](https://cloud.r-project.org/) itself and optionally [RStudio Desktop](https://rstudio.com/products/rstudio/download/).
 If you only have R and do not have RStudio, you will additionally have to install [Pandoc](https://pandoc.org/installing.html).

 Below, we provide directions for [running the analyses using a Docker image](#Docker).
-One advantage of using Docker is that R's parallel processing libraries do not use forking on Windows, so running inside a Linux Docker container on Windows usually yields a much faster runtime for the multivariate optimization. *Due to the different ways in which result replication methods, such as using* `set.seed()`*, are initialized between operating systems, the only true way to replicate the results of this publication are to run the analyses in Docker.*
+One advantage of using Docker is that R's parallel processing libraries do not use forking on Windows, so running inside a Linux Docker container on Windows usually yields a much faster runtime for the multivariate optimization.

+*Due to the different ways in which result replication methods, such as using* `set.seed()`*, are initialized between operating systems, the only true way to replicate the results of this publication are to run the analyses in Docker.*

 * The source code for this research compendium relies heavily on the R package `yada`, which can be found at the following **GitHub Repository**: https://github.com/MichaelHoltonPrice/yada.

 * Full documentation of each of the functions used for *MCP algorithm optimization* are available via an [HTML Vignette](https://github.com/MichaelHoltonPrice/yada/tree/dev/inst/doc/yada_vignette.html)

-* In the event that you would like to [Clone this Repository](#Clone) to follow the vignette using the same data, please refer to the instructions provided at the end of the README.
+* In the event that you would like to **Clone this Repository** to follow the vignette using the same data, please refer to the instructions provided at the end of the README.

-# Running the analyses using Docker  {#Docker}
+# Running the analyses using Docker
 Docker provides an appealing framework for running reproducible scientific analyses that we hope will see greater use in the future.
 We have provided a [Dockerfile](Dockerfile) that defines a Docker image which can be used to run all our publication analyses.

 First, [install Docker](https://docs.docker.com/engine/install/) and ensure that it is available on the terminal/command line path.